TheraForge/OTFMagicBox/README.md

 ## Simplified Registration and Login Process

 The app includes screens to get a user to sign up to use a medical intervention, telemedicine account or research project.
-The registration page of the application asks for basic user details such as email, password, fullname, last name, date Of birth and gender, etc. Date of birth can be used for example for minimum eligibility to the use of the app.
+The registration page of the application asks for basic user details such as email, password, fullname, last name, date of birth and gender, etc. For example, date of birth can be used for a minimum age eligibility check to limit the use of the app.

 ## Login/Social Login